OData/odata.net/v7/_posts/core libraries/2015-04-06-02-06-define-operations.md

 category: "2.
 EdmLib"
 ---

-EdmLib supports defining all types of operations (**actions** or **functions**) and operation imports (**action imports** or **function imports**).
-Besides the conceptual difference between actions and functions, the way to define them could actually be shared among actions and functions.
+EdmLib supports defining all types of operations (**actions** and **functions**) and operation imports (**action imports** or **function imports**).
+Putting aide the conceptual differences between actions and functions, the way to define them could actually be shared between actions and functions.

 This section shows how to define operations and operation imports using EdmLib APIs.
-We will continue to use and extend the sample from the previous sections.
+We will use and extend the sample from the previous section.

-### Add a Bound Action *Rate*
+### Add bound action *Rate*
 In the **SampleModelBuilder.cs** file, add the following code into the `SampleModelBuilder` class:

 {% highlight csharp %}